GasInfinity/zitrus/docs/hardware/pica/psm.md

-# Zitrus PICA200 shader assembly language
+# PICA200 shader assembly language

 This is yet another PICA200 shader assembler focused on simplicity.
 It is a simple 2-pass assembler where first labels and directives are processed and then instructions are assembled as their length is fixed.